yaaminiv/yaaminiv.github.io/_posts/2016-12-09-BCA-Assay-Trial-1.md

 |        H5       |    OBLANK    |       2       |
 |        H6       |    OBLANK    |       3       |

 We then covered the microplate and brought it over to the Genome Sciences building (and discovered the plate reader wasn't working).
+We'll have to repeat this entire protocol on Monday!